dot-legal/reference/docs/interpretation-reference.md

         1. In the event that the Project Breeze platform is unavailable for any reason, the GitHub repository at [https://github.com/ProjectBreeze/ProjectBreeze](https://github.com/ProjectBreeze/ProjectBreeze) is an accurate duplicate of the content on the Project Breeze platform.
 The corresponding Package on GitHub will have the same force as the Package on the Project Breeze platform.
 4. Syntax
     1. Intention
         1. The intention of Project Breeze is to standardize legal language to reduce ambiguity where it is not intended.
-Many of the choices deliberately mirror basic computer engineering concepts and such concepts may be used to further clarify areas where this Interpretation Reference alone is insufficient.
-        2. Enforcing strict requirements, particularly with syntax, will eventually result in some mistake.
 All parties to a document governed by this Interpretation Reference will read and interpret such documents in good faith through the eyes of a reasonable third party.
-Where syntax is indecipherable by Project Breeze's official tools and the intention is plainly discernible, the error should be ignored and the syntax corrected.
+Where syntax is indecipherable by Project Breeze's official tools and the intention is plainly discernible, the error should be ignored in favor of the clear intention of the user.
     2. Format
         1. Packages are written in the Markdown format (see the Commonmark spec at: https://commonmark.org/).
         2. Inline code blocks (according to the Commonmark spec) are used to denote Fields that are replaced by values provided in the Import Statement.